olosegres/jsona/README.md

 } */
 ```

+### Customize
-*NOTE:* You can control process of building this objects, just use your own [propertyMappers](src/simplePropertyMappers.ts) when Jsona instantiates.
+You can control process of building this objects, just use your own [propertyMappers](src/simplePropertyMappers.ts) when Jsona instantiates.

-So, it may be easier to use, if you will create a proxy module in your project, something like this:
+With [IJsonPropertiesMapper](src/JsonaTypes.ts) you can implement your way of creation simplified objects (data models) from JSON, with [IModelPropertiesMapper](src/JsonaTypes.ts) implement how to give back values from data model to JSON.

+Example of passing your own [propertyMappers](src/simplePropertyMappers.ts) to Jsona:
 ```javascript
 import Jsona from 'jsona';
 import {MyModelPropertiesMapper, MyJsonPropertiesMapper} from 'myPropertyMappers';